lino-framework/cg/docs/components.rst

         It is made available to end users so they can preview and test their coming version before a :term:`site upgrade`.

-        The primary goal of a preview site is to help the site owner to test new features and to reduce stress caused by unexpected results after an upgrade.
+        The primary goal of a preview site is to help the :term:`site operator` to test new features and to reduce stress caused by unexpected results after an upgrade.